dellemc-hpc-ai/satellite_imagery_demo/README.md

 ```

-* To organize the folder in the expected structure, you need to get the bash script that does it for you, type in your terminal :
+* To organize the folder in the expected structure, you need to get the bash script that does it for you, type in your terminal :(This is needed to be run just once while setting up the demo)
 ```bash
 wget https://raw.githubusercontent.com/dellemc-hpc-ai/satellite_imagery_demo/master/organize.sh
 ```